- Home

 The 2022 Letty Katts Fellowship was awarded to Dr Leah Cotterell for her project, Sunday Nights at the Primitif.

-Leah’s project is focused on a State Library collection of photos of musicians and variety artists performing at The Primitif coffee lounge in the late 1950s.
-The research seeks to add to the collection, by identifying as many of the musicians as possible and creating biographies from public records and interviews.
-It also seeks to explore the context in which The Primitif operated in order to develop a richer understanding of this formative period in Queensland’s music history and the role The Primitif played in the careers of a generation of jazz musicians.
+Leah’s project centers on a unique State Library collection of photographs capturing musicians and variety artists performing at The Primitif coffee lounge in the late 1950s.
+This research aims to expand the collection by identifying as many musicians as possible and compiling their biographies through public records and interviews.
+Additionally, it will explore the cultural context in which The Primitif operated, deepening our understanding of this vibrant period in Queensland’s music history and the influence The Primitif had in shaping the careers of a generation of jazz musicians.

 Blogs: